 The layout of these financial statements is a matter for each club.
-All accounts are to include a profit and loss account (i.e. income and expenditure account) and a balance sheet.
+All accounts are to include a profit and loss account/income statement for the reporting period (i.e. income and expenditure account) and a balance sheet as at the end of the reporting period.